FlorentCLMichel/Machiavelli/Readme.md

 ## Build

 To build this game, you need a Rust compiler (probably at least version 1.41.0; I tested it with rustc version 1.51.0).
 If you have cargo installed, you may build it by running `cargo build --release`.
-The executable will be placed in the folder `target/release`.
+The executable can be found in the folder `target/release`.